aws-samples/sql-based-etl-on-amazon-eks/README.md

 ## Deploy Infrastructure

 The provisining takes about 30 minutes to complete.
-See the `troubleshooting` section if you have a problem during the deployment.
+See the `troubleshooting` section if you have any problem during the deployment.

-The sample provides two options to submit ETL jobs.
+The example solution provides two options to submit ETL jobs.
 See the detailed deployment instruction:

 1. [Spark on EKS](/spark-on-eks/README.md)
 2. [EMR on EKS](/emr-on-eks/README.md)